 Cataracts are opacities on the lens, usually white, that block light from reaching the retina.
 Once they cover the whole lens, that eye is blind.

 The dog pictured had successful cataract removal and can now see again.
 Most cataracts have no known cause but they also occur commonly with diabetes in dogs (this sort needs much earlier intervention).
-Importantly, cataracts can occur with PRA (see below) so retina testing is essential prior to surgery.
+Importantly, cataracts can also occur with PRA (see below) so retina testing is essential prior to surgery.

 ‘Cherry eye’ is a fun common name for prolapse of the tear gland of the third eyelid.
 If affects mainly breeds with shorter faces like this Pugalier.